joshuapsteele/joshuapsteele.github.io/content/posts/2019-11-04-heres-a-video-of-my-ordination-to-the-priesthood.md

 - "922"
 rank_math_robots:
 - a:1:{i:0;s:5:"index";}
-title: Here&#8217;s a video of my ordination to the Priesthood
+title: Here's a video of my ordination to the Priesthood
 url: /heres-a-video-of-my-ordination-to-the-priesthood/
 ---